Mr Blobby: Other appearances

 On 7 November 2021, Mr Blobby took part in the Children in Need's Puppet Aid musical, but was locked out of the studio while the rest of Britain's famous puppets sang Starship's "Nothing's Gonna Stop Us Now".
 He then (according to the video) broke into the studio three hours later and delivered the final note.
 In September 2022, Mr Blobby appeared on The Big Breakfast and rode a mechanical bull.
 In November 2022, Mr Blobby appeared in a celebrity call centre mockumentary segment for Children in Need 2022.

 Mr Blobby has toured around the UK making public appearances at events such as university balls and in pantomime, and has made short videos and sketches exclusively for his official YouTube channel.
 From 4 December 2021, Mr Blobby starred in The Chrysalis Theatre, Milton Keynes' pantomime version of Peter Pan.
 The production ended prematurely due to the COVID-19 pandemic.
 He also appeared on BBC News and was interviewed by Christian Fraser to discuss his pantomime appearance.

 In January 2023, Mr Blobby appeared on This Morning again, this time during a segment with Alice Beer as part of a discussion about the unused original Mr Blobby costume that had been listed on eBay.
 The costume later fetched a bid of £62,101, however the buyer later backed out of the sale.
-In May 2023, Mr Blobby auditioned for the sixteenth series of Britain’s Got Talent where he performed a magic act.
-After failing to make Simon Cowell disappear and gunging him, he ended up receiving four red buzzers (though he pressed Bruno Tonioli's buzzer himself twice in frustration when he failed to make it disappear; this button press did not count as Tonioli pressed his buzzer after Blobby's act) and did not progress to the next round.
+In May 2023, Mr Blobby auditioned for the sixteenth series of Britain’s Got Talent where he performed a magic act, failing to make Simon Cowell disappear, gunging him, and pressing the red buzzer on himself.
 On 17 June 2024, Mr Blobby appeared on Good Morning Britain with Noel Edmonds.
+In April 2026, Mr. Blobby appeared on The Claudia Winkleman Show to ask the guests a question.
+Comedian Josh Widdicombe had explained the concept of Mr. Blobby to fellow guest Dan Levy earlier in the episode; Levy described the character as "bone-chilling" and expressed terror when he saw Mr. Blobby in-person, particularly after hearing him speak.
+The finale of Saturday Night Live UK's first series depicted Blobby as a murderous subterranean entity responsible for the closure of Britain's coalmines.